 - Alexander Finbow, President

 - Brian Scrivener, Member At Large

-- Kelsey Attard, Member At Large
+- Matt Bowes, Member at Large

 The BPAA undertakes various advocacy initiatives to raise awareness – among government agencies and the public – of the depth and breadth of the book publishing industry in Alberta, of its ongoing need for predictable, sustainable funding, and of the contribution book publishers make to their communities.
 The association has been involved in discussions surrounding copyright legislation (Bill C-11), and participated in the review of Foreign Ownership as part of the Association of Canadian Publishers’ submission on behalf of their members.
 The BPAA meets with municipal, provincial and federal government representatives, along with other cultural industries, to promote the book publishing industry and raise the profile of the industry in Alberta and Canada.